-From Armani to Versace and Ralph Lauren, luxury brands accounted for over $300 billion in 2020 alone, by some estimates - and that’s not even including the luxury auto market.
+From Armani to Versace and Ralph Lauren, luxury brands accounted for over $300 billion in 2021 alone, by some estimates - and that’s not even including the luxury auto market.
 With surging demand from the emerging middle classes in countries like India and China, the industry is poised for more growth.
 Even with the global covid pandemic, the appetite for luxury products remains large, and is growing.

-Some schools offer specialized MBA programs in Luxury, as well as related fields like Fashion or Retail.
+Although some schools offer specialized MBA programs in Luxury Management, others offer more general programs in related fields like Fashion or Retail.
 These programs cover a variety of topics, from marketing to customer relationships, and even finance.
 The best MBAs in Luxury Brand Management also may arrange internships for students who want to get some practical experience in the field.
 Many Luxury MBA grads find that experience in the sector—even if it's just an internship—can be a huge leg up when applying for post-MBA jobs.

-Many students interested in breaking into the luxury sector gravitate to hubs like Paris or Milan, where many of the top firms are based; others go to New York City or London to be in the heart of the action.
+However, many students interested in breaking into the luxury sector also gravitate to hubs like Paris or Milan, where many of the top firms are based; others go to New York City or London to be in the heart of the action.
 Being near to luxury firms can help with networking opportunities.

 See a list of the Top 10 MBAs for Luxury below.

 From Madison Avenue to the Waldorf Hotel, New York City radiates luxury.
 Stern taps into this by offering a career path in “Luxury and Retail” and a specialization in Luxury Market.
 Stern MBA graduates have been employed by high-end companies like Burberry, Oscar de la Renta, and Coach.
 The school offers a one-year MBA in Fashion and Luxury, which includes project components that give students real-world experience in the industry.View School Profile